-BFIN 3324 - Financial Risk Management (3)
+BFIN 3324 - Insurance Planning and Financial Risk Management (3)

 Methods to identify and control the risks facing individuals and businesses are revealed.
 The topics covered include risk analysis, loss prevention, self-insurance, and various other insurance and financial alternatives to reduce the organization's risk of loss.
-Prerequisite: BFIN 3311.
-Majors and Minors only.
+This course reviews the financial risks that individuals and business face and how they can manage these risks, including the utilization of insurance solutions.
+This course also reviews the taxation of insurance benefits and how taxation should affect a financial planner's decision to recommend insurance solutions under certain circumstances.
+Prerequisite: BFIN 3311